RaiderHacks/RaiderHacks-Website-2.0/PASSWD_AUTH_README.md

 	user's password (along with the salt in the hash string) into the user's hash.

-	But...if the server simply made that process to short, it would be easier for
+	But...if the server simply made that process too short, it would be easier for

 	attackers to crack the password.